-Although the extra public open space proposed in this instance would constitute an abnormal cost in scheme delivery terms, the full cost of laying-out the space and supplying and maintaining any play equipment required has been factored into the business plan.
+Although the Country Park would constitute an abnormal cost in scheme delivery terms, the full cost of laying-out the space, construction of the access road and car parking area, and supplying and maintaining the play equipment proposed has been factored into the business plan.

 The scheme has been devised having regard to planning guidance contained in the National Planning Policy Framework (NPPF).
-This development will provide social gain through increased recreation opportunities which will lead to community development and social inclusion.
-The scheme will also deliver net environmental gains for nature and improve existing and future residents' quality of life.
+This development will provide social gain through increased recreation and sporting opportunities which leads to community development and social inclusion; economic gains through making the settlement of Rackheath more attractive to housing and new business; and will net environmental gains for nature.
+In addition, the scheme promoted will improve residents' quality of life.

 The NPPG is very clear that green infrastructure is vitally important to the delivery of high quality sustainable development.
-In this instance the additional green infrastructure will improve public health and community wellbeing within the local area.
-In addition, the proposals will deliver wider environmental improvements; new opportunities for recreation and exercise to delivering mental and physical health benefits.
+In this instance the green infrastructure is well planned and will improve public health and community wellbeing within Rackheath.
+In addition, the proposals will deliver wider environmental improvements; new opportunities for recreation and exercise to delivering mental and physical health benefits; and reduce air pollution and noise from the new Norwich Northern Relief Road.